jfspps/howtos/Java/ThreadInterferenceAndSync.md

 # Thread interference and synchronisation

 Instance variables are stored on the heap.
 If only one instance is created and shared between threads, each thread of the same type is effectively in control of the same instance and its variables.
+When a thread is created, it establishes its own _thread stack_ where it stores its primitive values and object references (the values of objects are stored on the heap).
+These records are not shared with other threads.

 This project shows how both threads change one instance's data.
-This is referred to as 'race conditions' or 'thread interference'.
+This is referred to as _race conditions_ or _thread interference_.

 ```java
 public class Main {